SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 ## Analyses using just recent data

-In the [Bogleheads Discussion Group](https://www.bogleheads.org), there is a gentleman using the cognomen of 'Nisiprius'.
+In the [Bogleheads Discussion Group](https://www.bogleheads.org), there is a gentleman using the cognomen of 'nisiprius'.
 Whenever anyone makes a claim about investing data from a particular time series, he wanders by to challenge the endpoints.
 "Does your conclusion hold if you wiggle the endpoints a couple years either way?
 How about if you take rolling 20-year periods, does it hold all the time then?"
-He's _always right to do this._  So let's get out ahead of him.
+He's _always right to do this._  So let's get out ahead of him, and proactively do the right thing here.

 The thing about looking back to 1871 is that you are not only constructing artificial data based on questionable indices, but you're also looking at a very different world in the US.
 There was no Federal Reserve.
 Thre was no Securities &amp; Exchange Commission, and indeed no meaningful regulation or enforcement of law in securities trading.
-There was a gold standard for the dollar.
-There was no anti-monopoly law (though, to be sure, there's very little left of that now).
+There was a gold standard for the dollar, with all the crazy bouts of depression and deflation that brings.
+There was no anti-monopoly law (though, to be sure, there's very little left of that nowadays, either).
 It was, to use a phrase popular with Americans, "the Wild West".

 So maybe data that far back is from a different financial universe.
 Let's just consider the data from, say, 1980 - 2020 as representative of the modern financial universe.
-(And yes, Nisiprius, we will consider alternatives even to _that_, below.)
+(And yes, nisiprius, we will consider alternatives even to _that_, below.)

 <img src="{{ site.baseurl }}/images/2021-06-07-treasuries-vs-corporates-correlation-chart-Real-1980-2020.png" width="500" height="500" alt="Pearson correlation of real returns: stocks, treasuries, and corporates 1980 - 2020" title="Pearson correlation of real returns: stocks, treasuries, and corporates 1980 - 2020" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 - We see that ITT and ITC are still correlated with each other (unsurprising, they're